Diffusion-Based Mel-Spectrogram Enhancement for Personalized Speech Synthesis with Found Data: Related Work

 \subsection{Generalized speech enhancement}

 Several prior works \cite{hifiganSE, cascaded, generalized, voicefixer, universal} have approached the problem of generalized speech enhancement, i.e., addressing multiple types of audio degradation simultaneously.
-Their success relies on well designed simulation of audio degradation, and advanced neural network architectures.
+Their successes rely on well designed simulation of audio degradation, and advanced neural network architectures.
 Most of these models operate on the waveform or magnitude spectrogram.
 The enhanced speech might be suboptimal for training TTS acoustic models, which are typically designed to predict compact acoustic representations such as Mel-spectrograms.
+In the recent work of Miipher \cite{miipher}, self-supervised speech representations extracted from w2v-BERT are used as the features for generalized speech enhancement.
+To account for the loss of speaker information in w2v-BERT features, an additional speaker embedding network is required.